-Are you known for being a fast and accurate typer?
+Are you known for being a fast and accurate typist?
 Do you have some medical knowledge?
 Does working from home sound appealing to you?
 If you answered yes to all of these, then medical transcription jobs from home could be the perfect fit for you.

 Luckily for you, medical transcriptionist jobs give you the perfect balance of a job from home and a stable career.

-Add to this the sheer flexibility being a medical transcriptionist provides, and you’ve got yourself the perfect job.
+Add to this the flexibility being a medical transcriptionist provides, and you’ve got yourself the perfect job.